zephyrproject-rtos/zephyr/boards/x86/intel_adl/doc/up_squared_pro_7000.rst

 ========================

 #.
 Build a Zephyr application; for instance, to build the ``hello_world``
-   application for UP SQUARED PRO 7000 board:
+   application for UP Squared Pro 7000 board:

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world